otran2/blockography-ai/README.md

 ## Submission and Evaluation

 We split the dataset into two: train data and eval data.
-For the train data, you are given the features and the true labels (in `\train`).
-For the eval data you are only given the features but no labels.
+For the train data, you are given the features and the true labels (in `\train_data`).
+For the eval data (in `\eval_data`) you are only given the features but no labels.
 You are supposed to train your model using the train data and submit the prediction of the eval data.

 To submit your prediction, run the final block (submission) in the starter notebooks.
 It will store the results of your prediction in the path specified (you can change this too).
 Next, go to <https://ai.acmucsd.com/portal> to manually upload the csv file.
-The submission portal will be closed at 6 pm.
+The submission portal will be closed at 5 pm.

 On the website portal, you will see the public score of your submission, which is calculated using 50% of the test data.
 The final ranking will be based on the other 50% data (private score).

 ## Competition Rules

-1. You are welcome to use any model for this competition as long as you can explain the algorithm/logic of your solution.
+1. You are welcome to use any model for this competition as long as you can explain the algorithm or logic behind your solution.
+2. Winners will be interviewed to discuss their approach and solution before prizes are awarded.
-2. The use of LLM is allowed, but you have to make sure you review and test your code.
+3. The use of LLM is permitted, but participants are responsible for reviewing and testing all submitted code.
-3. If we detect any behavior that intends to cheat (hacking, exploiting the evaluaion server, etc.), we have the right to cancel your eligibility.
+4. Any attempt to cheat, including hacking, exploiting the evaluation server, or other dishonest behavior, will result in disqualification.

 ## FAQ